• Skip to primary navigation

 Onion Rolls

-These easy onion rolls are some of my favorite no-knead yeast rolls because they are ever-so-slightly sweet and always turn out fluffy!
-Not only that, but they can be made fast (in less than 2 hours) so you can have rolls ready for dinner in a jiffy!
-Try these pull-apart onion rolls for yourself and see how simple they really are!
+Onion rolls are some of my favorite no-knead yeast rolls.
+They are ever-so-slightly sweet and always turn out fluffy.
+Not only that, but they can be made fast (in less than 2 hours) so you can have rolls ready for dinner.
+Try these pull-apart onion rolls for yourself and see how simple they are.

 Servings: 12 rolls